open-mmlab/mmdetection/docs/tutorials/customize_runtime.md

 - optimizer_config
 - momentum_config

+In those hooks, only the logger hook has the `VERY_LOW` priority, others' priority are `NORMAL`.
 The above-mentioned tutorials already covers how to modify `optimizer_config`, `momentum_config`, and `lr_config`.
 Here we reveals how what we can do with `log_config`, `checkpoint_config`, and `evaluation`.